 The surname Benchly was first found in Yorkshire where Ernisius filius Bence was first listed the Pipe Rolls of 1175.
 Three years later, Aernulfus flius Benze was listed in the the Pipe Rolls of Northumberland in 1178.

 Osmund Benz was lord of six estates in Nottinghamshire in 1066 at the time of the Conquest.
 By the Domesday Book of 1086, his estates had been reduce to two, both still in Nottinghamshire.

 There may be a Norman connection as sources there show Robert and William Bence there (1180-1198) The Hundredorum Rolls of 1279 list William Bence.

 "Kentwell Hall [in Long Melford, Suffolk], the residence of the family of Bence, is a venerable structure in the ancient domestic style, and contains much old painted glass."

 Early History of the Benchly family

-Another 178 words (13 lines of text) covering the years 1622, 1688, 1659, 1676 and 1683 are included under the topic Early Benchly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Benchly research.
+Another 57 words (4 lines of text) covering the years 1622, 1688, 1659, 1676 and 1683 are included under the topic Early Benchly History in all our PDF Extended History products and printed products wherever possible.

 Benchly Spelling Variations